akshaybhonde67/BehaviouralQuestions/README.md

 Why do you want to work with Data?
 A data analyst’s job is to take data and use it to help companies make better business decisions.
 I’m good with numbers, collecting data, and market research.
 I love identifying trends in data, deriving insights and turning them into meaningful solutions for business use cases.
 I chose this role because it encompasses the skills I’m good at, and I find data and marketing research interesting.

-.
 Why do you want to work here?<br>
 Munich Re uses data analytics to identify solutions for real world problems.
 Therefore I will get to do meaningful work which will have a larger impact and this will give me immense satisfaction.
 Munich Re promotes working in multidisciplinary environments, and I have also worked with crossfunctional teams that included Project Manager, UX designer, data scientist, software engineer, and business stakeholder.
 I will get to work on a variety of projects and data from different industries.
-While going through the reviews on glassdoor I came to know that MunichRe encourages the environment where you can try new ideas & approaches so I would have room to grow in technical and/or managerial directions.
+While going through the reviews on glassdoor I came to know that MunichRe encourages the environment where you can try new ideas & approaches so I would have room to grow in technical and/or managerial directions. <br>

 Any other information that we should know?<br>
+I think we’ve covered most of it, but just to summarize, it sounds like you’re looking for someone who can really hit the ground running.
+And with my previous experience in the field of data analytics and developing meaningful solutions for business use cases, I think I’d be a great fit.
+And, of course, I just want to reiterate how excited I am about the position.<br>

 Tell us about a time when you went above and beyond for a project? <br>